 The workshop, held on the 29th of April, was co-hosted by OSMOS and WAUW* and focused on the construction of furniture.

-The event was split into two groups – between the project partners (those either a space in the building or those joining the project) and visitors (neighbours, friends, family and interest groups).
+The event thus split into two groups – between the project partners (those either a space in the building or those joining the project) and visitors (neighbours, friends, family and interest groups).
 Both partners and visitors have very different interests in the project and we thus had very different objectives for them which we intended to explore through the workshop.

 The objective for the project partners was to focus on the collective mindset (challenges and opportunities), defining the partners own projects and how the partners would contribute the building as a whole.
 Firstly we took a tour through the building, exploring some of the spaces and how we each related to them and what we would do in the spaces.
 Secondly we sat down and used the vision dashboard to help define what each partner really was doing in the building.
 We found out a lot more about each other’s projects by being able to compare particular themes – such as who our audiences are or how we anticipated covering costs.